Purpose

 |

 | table_option_list | Optional.
 The table options of the materialized view.
-You can separately set table options for a materialized view just like you do for a normal table.
-For more information about the parameters, see CREATE TABLE. |
+Like a regular table, a materialized view can have table options.
+For more information, see CREATE TABLE. |

 | partition_option | Optional.
-The partitioning options for the materialized view.
-You can separately set partitioning options for a materialized view just like you do for a normal table.
-For more information about the parameters, see CREATE TABLE. |
+The partitioning options of the materialized view.
+Like a regular table, a materialized view can have partitions.
+For more information, see CREATE TABLE. |

 | mv_column_group_option | Optional.
 The storage format of the materialized view.
-If you do not specify the mv_column_group_option option, a rowstore materialized view is created by default.
+If you do not specify this option, a row-based materialized view is created by default.
 For more information, see mv_column_group_option. |

 | refresh_clause | Optional.
-Specifies the refresh method and timing for the materialized view.
-Supports COMPLETE (full refresh), FAST (incremental refresh), or FORCE (automatic selection) methods, as well as refresh timings of ON DEMAND (on demand), COMMIT (on commit), or STATEMENT (on statement execution).
-The START WITH and NEXT clauses can be used to set the start time and interval for automatic refresh.
-For more information, see refresh_clause below. |
+The refresh method and timing of the materialized view.
+Supported values for the refresh method: COMPLETE (full refresh), FAST (incremental refresh), or FORCE (automatic selection).
+Supported values for the refresh timing: ON DEMAND (on demand), COMMIT (at commit), or STATEMENT (at statement execution).
+You can use the START WITH and NEXT clauses to set the start time and interval of automatic refreshes.
+For more information, see refresh_clause. |

 | query_rewrite_clause | Optional.
-Specifies whether to enable automatic query rewrite based on the materialized view.
+Whether to enable the query rewrite feature.
+Use ENABLE QUERY REWRITE or DISABLE QUERY REWRITE.
 For more information, see query_rewrite_clause. |

-| view_select_stmt | Specifies the query (SELECT) statement for the data in the materialized view.
-This statement retrieves data from base tables (ordinary tables or materialized views) and stores the results in the materialized view.
-The syntax of view_select_stmt is the same as a regular SELECT statement.
-For syntax details, see SIMPLE SELECT.
+| view_select_stmt | The query (SELECT) statement for defining the data of the materialized view.
+This statement is used to retrieve data from the base table and store the results in the materialized view.
+The syntax of view_select_stmt is the same as that of a regular SELECT statement.
+For more information, see SIMPLE SELECT.

 |